Gitga'at First Nation: Geography

 The area of Hartley Bay is large and for the most part undeveloped and forest.
 It is bordered by Prince Rupert, Kitimat, and several islands off the west coast of British Columbia.

 Government

 The current counsel is made up by Arnold Clifton (Chief Councilor), Cam Hill, Marven Robinson, Bruce Reece, and Simone Reece (councilors).
 There are representatives known as "Guardians" that work towards preserving and protecting their territory from others that may use harmful ways of getting resources on their territory.
-In addition to Guardians, the community values it's environment and land, so typically the Guardians are focused on any potential threats to the territory.
+In addition to Guardians, the community values its environment and land, so typically the Guardians are focused on any potential threats to the territory.
 The Guardians do many tasks including protecting the ocean from fisheries riding the line of the territory and conducting research to protect coastal habitats and endangered species.

 Sports

 The Gitga'at First Nation has participated in the All Native Basketball Tournament.

-Covid-19

-There are requirements for visiting Hartley Bay due to the pandemic.
-Such requirements include vaccination status and British Columbian passport.